 How Does A Hybrid Car Work?

-Firstly, hybrid cars are not an electric car.
+Firstly, hybrid cars are not electric cars.
 They have both an internal combustion engine and an Electric Motor.
 Therefore, they start the same as a “normal” vehicle.
 This advanced combination enables the electric motor to help the conventional engine operate more efficiently, saving on fuel usage.

 At a standstill petrol engines are poor in their efficiency, whereas an electric engine is 90% efficient, giving almost maximum power.
 Hybrid cars have the petrol engine downsized and the electric motor is added to help acceleration.
 So, maximum power from rest reduces acceleration strains from the petrol engine, thereby saving fuel and increasing efficiency at the same time!